Jose-IDO/audio-recorder-app/README.md

 - **Permission Handling**: Permissions are requested only when needed (when you try to record)
 - **Smart Date Formatting**: Displays dates in a user-friendly format (Today, Yesterday, etc.)
 - **Settings Screen**: Customize playback speed and access support options
+- **Full-Screen Rename Overlay**: Renaming a note opens a focused overlay on top of the app

 ## Technology Stack